Theano/Theano/doc/README.txt

 Theano is not a programming language in the normal sense because you write a program in Python that builds expressions for Theano.
 Still it is like a programming language in the sense that to use theano, you have to

-- declare variables ({{{a,b}}}) and give their types
+- declare variables (``a,b``) and give their types

 - build expressions for how to put those variables together

 - compile expression graphs to functions in order to use them for computation.

-It is good to think of `theano.function` as the interface to a compiler which builds a callable object from a purely symbolic graph.
+It is good to think of ``theano.function`` as the interface to a compiler which builds a callable object from a purely symbolic graph; one of theano's most important features is that ``theano.function`` can optimize a graph, and even compile some or all of it into native machine instructions if you pass ``linker='c'`` as a keyword argument.

 License